boydjc/BoydsBlog/README.md

 # BoydsBlog

 This was a project done to learn the basics of Ruby on Rails.
-It includes a blog home page that displayed written articles, as well as a system for readers to comment on an article.
+It includes a blog home page that displays written articles, as well as a system for readers to comment on an article.

 <i>Best security practices were not addressed in this project and users can create articles using the hardcoded <strong>username: 'admin' password: 'password'.</strong></i>